intisarHJM/notes/md/ch5.md

 - `fetch()`: This method retrieves the next row from the result set.
 The `PDO::FETCH_ASSOC` parameter specifies that the row should be returned as an associative array, where the column names are the keys.
 - `$user`: This variable will hold the fetched user data if a user with the provided email exists in the database.
 If no such user exists, `$user` will be `false`.

+# THE TOPICS AFTER THIS POINT ARE NOT INCLUDED ON THE MIDTERM

 # Uploading Files
 The following is an example of uploading a file to a server by using HTML and PHP.